RevisEval: Improving LLM-as-a-Judge via Response-Adapted References: Experiments

 \subsection{Potential Evaluation Paradigm for Weak Large Language Models}

-We observe that 1) in the Sec.~\ref{sec:enhancing}, all weak LLMs still exhibit a significant gap compared to GPT-4-as-a-Judge, even after extensive training with high-quality, evaluation-specific data, and 2) in the Sec.~\ref{sec:activating}, classic metrics combined with response-adapted references generated by GPT-4 can achieve performance close to the reference-free GPT-4-as-a-Judge.
+We observe that 1) in the Sec.~\ref{sec:enhancing}, all weak LLMs still exhibit a notable gap compared to GPT-4-as-a-Judge, even after extensive training with high-quality, evaluation-specific data, and 2) in the Sec.~\ref{sec:activating}, classic metrics combined with response-adapted references generated by GPT-4 can achieve performance close to the reference-free GPT-4-as-a-Judge.
 Thus, \textit{should we consider a potential evaluation paradigm of ``weak LLM-as-a-Reviser + metrics'' instead of ``weak LLMs-as-a-Judge''?}

 To explore this, we compare ``Llama-as-a-Judge'' with ``Llama-as-a-Reviser + metrics,'' as shown in Table~\ref{tab:potential}.
 When using references generated by ``Llama-as-a-Reviser'', we find that BLEU, METEOR, MOVERScore, and BARTScore can surpass ``Llama-as-a-Judge'' on average across 3 tasks.
 Furthermore, we apply a \textit{majority voting} across multiple metrics, outperforming ``Llama-as-a-Judge'' over 1.5\% on average.
 This suggests that instead of continuously training weak LLMs to improve their evaluative \textbf{discrimination} capabilities, leveraging their \textbf{generation} abilities for revision may be more effective.
 Without extra inference costs, this approach can lead to better evaluation outcomes.
+We offer a general guideline: majority voting is recommended as it provides a stable superior evaluation approach, recognizing that no single metric outperforms others across all benchmarks.